Arts Commission Gallery

 City Hall information

-That mighty beaux arts dome pretty much covers San Francisco's grandest ambitions and fundamental flaws.
-Designed in 1915 to outdo Paris for flair and outsize the capitol in Washington, DC, the dome – the world's fifth largest – was unsteady until its retrofit after the 1989 earthquake, when ingenious technology enabled it to swing on its base without raising alarm.
+The dome's gilded exterior is a cringe-worthy reminder of 1990s dot-com excess, when the city squandered a short-lived windfall on gold leafing – but at least its foundations are solid now.
+Designed in 1915 to outdo Paris for flair and outsize the capitol in Washington, DC, the world's fifth-largest dome was unsteady until its retrofit after the 1989 earthquake, when ingenious technology enabled it to swing on its base without raising alarm.
+Don't miss public art exhibitions, which range from portraits of iconic LGBT performers to photographs of fog banks hovering inside San Francisco buildings.